darrenarmstrong85/task-202307/lib/task3/readme.md

 It is not obvious that hourly binned data is worth the cost and complexity versus 1-minute data.
-Storing the data as a flat file would mean searching the entire space for a given sym on every call, which is likely to be hit diminishing returns, and cannot be done in parallel outside of kdb's internal multi-threading.
+Storing the data as a flat file would mean searching the entire space for a given sym on every call, which is likely to hit diminishing returns, and cannot be done in parallel outside of kdb's internal multi-threading.
 It is likely to be faster to either use 1-minute binned data (which has fewer points per sample to explore) at smaller sample intervals, or to use daily